-Final exams are right around the corner, so my college kids will be going through a very literal period of testing during the next couple of weeks.
+Final exams are just around the corner.
+So my college kids will be going through a very literal period of testing during the next couple of weeks.

-I thought perhaps the verse on this week’s coloring page might serve as a good reminder (to all of us) to maintain a joyful heart in the midst of the stress that often accompanies such examinations.
+Perhaps the verse on this week’s coloring page will serve as a good reminder.
+We all need to maintain a joyful heart in the midst of the stress that often accompanies such examinations.

 And the verses that follow are equally fitting for such a time as this:

 “Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance.
 And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.
 But if any of you lacks wisdom, let him ask of God, who gives to all generously and without reproach, and it will be given to him.”
 (James 1:2-5)

-That’s definitely a promise I’d be claiming right now if I were still in school.
-In fact, I pray for wisdom pretty regularly, even without the pressure of finals!
+That’s a promise I’d be claiming right now if I were still in school.
+In fact, I routinely pray for wisdom, even without the pressure of finals!

-If you feel yourself lacking in either patience or wisdom, you may want to pray as you color this week’s design.
-Do both at once, and your stress will melt away before your eyes!
+Do you feel yourself lacking in either patience or wisdom?
+I urge you to pray for them as you color this week’s design.
+Doing both at once should melt stress away before your eyes!

 Incidentally, today’s design is from the second volume in my “Color the Word” series.
 If you prefer a bound collection to loose-leaf pages, we’ve got you covered.
-Best of all, these richly-detailed, Scripture-based coloring books were designed with grown-ups in mind, but can be enjoyed by all ages.
+Best of all, these richly-detailed, Scripture-based coloring books can be enjoyed by all ages.
 They are available through Amazon and Barnes & Noble, but for a limited time, you can buy directly from Prescott Publishing for a 30% discount.
 (Follow this link for details.)

 For those who enjoy journaling as well as coloring, my devotional journals offer the best of both worlds.
 With twelve volumes in this series, you’ll find something for every interest!